-What is the Anchorage Port Modernization Project?
+What is the Anchorage Port Modernization Program?

 The Port of Anchorage’s (POA) three shipping terminals have surpassed their useful lifecycle.
 Terminal 1 is more than 50 years old, and the piers on Terminals 1, 2, and 3 are in a deteriorating condition.
-While maintenance on the existing facilities is ongoing, the POA is identifying and updating plans for modernizing the Port’s facilities through the Anchorage Port Modernization Project (APMP).
+While maintenance on the existing facilities is ongoing, the POA is identifying and updating plans for modernizing the Port’s facilities through the Anchorage Port Modernization Program (APMP).

 Plans for the current project include:

 - Replacing existing obsolete infrastructure and incorporating modern technology

 The project is contracted through MOA and is overseen by the Executive Committee comprised of MOA and POA leadership chaired by the Municipal Manager.
 The project is managed at POA by the Port Engineer.